CentroEPiaggio/flexiforce-glove/README.md

 `catkin_make sensor_gloves_firmware_flexiforce-upload`

-Note: Check that the arduino board connects to `/dev/ttyACM0`, otherwise you must to change the `firmware/CMakeLists.txt` file, you will se the PORT label.
+Note: Check that the arduino board connects to `/dev/ttyACM0`, otherwise you need to change the `firmware/CMakeLists.txt` file, you will se the PORT label.

-Note: add your user to the `dialout` group to avoid sudoing by running:
+Tip: add your user to the `dialout` group to avoid sudoing by running:

 `sudo adduser YOUR_USER dialout`

-Finally, run in your PC:
+Finally, set properly the `flexiforce_setup.yaml` (instructions within), and run:

 `roslaunch sensor_gloves flexiforce_glove.launch`